 How do I know if I’m ready to marry?

-- Do you love this other person so much that you are willing to lay down your life for him or her and are ready to put their happiness before your own?
+- Do you love this other person so much that you are willing to put his or her happiness before your own?

 - Are you marrying out of strength (I know who I am and am happy with myself) rather than weakness (I need someone to fill the gaps in my personality)?